tonioni/WinUAE/utilities/stateload/readme.txt

 ussload is UAE state save file (*.uss) loader designed for real hardware.

+v1.1:

+- GVP MapROM support added.
+GVP A530 and most A2000 and A3000 GVP boards.
+- Blizzard 1230 MKI/II/III/IV, 1240, 1260 MapROM support added.
+- Switch off all floppy drive motors before memory decompression.
+- Fixed crash if 68020 or 68030 statefile was loaded and CPU was 68040 or 68060.
+- Fixed uncompressed statefile support.
+- Compatibility improved.

 Supported state file hardware configurations:

 Common OCS/ECS 68000 A500 configurations.
 Chip RAM, "Slow" RAM and